 Before trying to get a home loan with bad credit you should work on getting your score as high as it can be.
 The higher your score the better odds you have of getting approved for a mortgage.
 If you have a significant amount of negative accounts you should use our free DIY credit repair guide.

 If you have a lot of debt then a debt consolidation program may be a good option to help you pay off your debt quicker and at a lower interest rate.

 Tips to raising your score for a home loan

 - Pay down the balances on your credit cards

-- Do not miss any payments
+- Do not miss any credit card or loan payments

 - Do not have too many credit inquiries